jessvan/Morgen/md/HP-HowTo.md

 It's obvious that the reading experience is just as difficult on a mobile where you have to zoom to read as it is reading pdfs.
-Another difference between fixed and reflowable ePubs is shown below, see that there are 3 pages in this book - and 3 corresponding xhtml files, imagine if it had been 130 pages.
+Another difference between fixed and reflowable epubs is shown below, see that there are 3 pages in this book - and 3 corresponding xhtml files, imagine if it had been 130 pages.

 ### Examples

-Now that you've seen the rough-and ready test, here is an exciting example of a hand-coded ePub3, <a href="https://vimeo.com/25185473">Kadath</a>, by Walrus Studio, which includes columns and an interactive map.
+Now that you've seen the rough-and ready test, here is an exciting example of a hand-coded epub3, <a href="https://vimeo.com/25185473">Kadath</a>, by Walrus Studio, which includes columns and an interactive map.
 This book is really inspiring, but it's also custom-made - requiring a skilled developer and